neverRare/stick-docs/README.md

 # ![Stick Icon](./stick_small_icon.webp) Stick Docs

+> **Note:** Stick is no longer in development.

 An informal specification and reference of Stick programming language.
-Stick is still under development, and here's my goal for Stick.

 - Allow python-like style or brace style, even mix of it.
 - Make it capable for non-english language.